elysium-suite/aeacus/docs/checks.md

 value = 'NOPASSWD'
 ```

 > `DirContains` is recursive!
 This means it checks every folder and subfolder.
-It currently is capped at 10,000 files, so you should begin your search at the deepest folder possible.
+It currently is capped at 10,000 files,
+> so you should begin your search at the deepest folder possible.

-> **Note**: You don't have to escape any characters because we're using single quotes, which are literal strings in TOML.
-If you need use single quotes, use a TOML multi-line string literal `''' like this! that's neat!
-C:\path\here '''`), or just normal quotes (but you'll have to escape characters with those).
+> **Note**: You don't have to escape any characters because we're using single quotes, which are literal strings in
+> TOML.
+If you need use single quotes, use a TOML multi-line string
+> literal `''' like this! that's neat!
+C:\path\here '''`), or just normal quotes (but you'll have to escape characters
+> with those).

-**FileContains**: pass if file contains regex
+**FileContains**: pass if file contains a value

 > **Note**: `FileContains` will never pass if file does not exist!
-Add an additional PassOverride check for PathExistsNot, if you want to score that a file does not contain a line, OR it doesn't exist.
+Add an additional PassOverride check for
+> PathExistsNot, if you want to score that a file does not contain a line, OR it doesn't exist.

 ```
 type = 'FileContains'